Big Thunder Mountain Railroad: Tokyo Disneyland

-Big Thunder Mountain at Tokyo Disneyland is similar to the Florida version, but there are some differences in the ride layout.
-Instead of Tumbleweed, the track makes a left turn and dives into a cave, mirroring the California version of the ride.
+Big Thunder Mountain at Tokyo Disneyland is similar to the Magic Kingdom version, but there are some differences in the ride layout.
+Instead of Tumbleweed, the track makes a left turn and dives into a cave, nearly mirroring the California version of the ride.
 More significantly, the final segment of the ride is different.
 Instead of crossing back over the drop from the third lift hill, the track makes a 180 degree turn to the right before dropping out of a tunnel, through the Boneyard/geyser scene, into a short tunnel.
 The track then makes a right hand turn into the final brakes.
 The trains pass in front of the station building, and then turn back into the loading area.